 When compared to conventional black and white silver prints, platinum prints exhibit an expanded tonal range, three-dimensionality, and a uniquely luminous, painterly quality.
 Unlike silver prints, where the image is floating in a gelatin layer on top of the paper, a platinum image is part of the fine paper on which it is printed.

-As well as their aesthetic quality, platinum prints are among the most permanent objects produced by man.
+As well as their aesthetic quality, platinum prints are among the most permanent objects produced by humans.
 The platinum metals are more stable than gold, and a platinum image, properly preserved, can last thousands of years.

 Further details are available from email@example.com